GeorginaSteele/london-fun/README.md

 ## Expansion Ideas

 Add a category for type of food (for the food places) and be able to filter on this too.
+Have a similar project for cycling cafes
+Expand json file of places to database
+Colour-code the location pins